-Policymakers and society need realistic suggestions on how to make the best use of future opportuni-ties in research and teaching in Germany.
-In its Report on Tomorrow’s Science, the Leopoldina explains its position on the inherent potential and problems of scientific development in Germany that it regards as being of particular relevance in the medium and long term to the relationship between science, politics and society in both the medium and long terms.
+Politics and society need realistic proposals on how to make the best use of future opportuni-ties in research and teaching in Germany.
+In its report on tomorrow’s science, the Leopoldina takes a position on systemic potentials and problems of scientific development in Germany which are considered to be particularly relevant for the relationship between science, politics and society in both the medium and long terms.